aumartinez/js-dark-theme-switch/README.md

 and you want to add to your site a "dark theme" switch as a visual aid to users visiting your website.

-Then you can achieve this by using JavaScript.
+Then you can get this done with the help of a JavaScript script.

 ## First create your switch